PritamChakrabortyShuvo/JavaScript-Hub/01_The-JS-Handbook.md

 - **Better Performance** : It runs directly in the browser making the website faster & more responsive.
 - **Richer Interface** : JavaScript helps create engaging & interactive web pages with animations & real-time updates.
 - **Increased Interactivity** : JavaScript makes websites more interactive by responding to user actions like clicks & keystrokes creating a better user experience.

+## 🌐 How a Website Works?

+A website is a collection of web pages stored on a server.
+When a user enters a URL the browser requests files from the server, processes them & displays the webpage.